SadraKhorami/ShitM-Guard/README.md

    - create user `nftd` with `CAP_NET_ADMIN` (or intentionally run as root)
    - listen on WG IP only, protect with `X-Entry-Token`
    - set `ALLOWED_SOURCES` to limit who can call the allowlist API
+   - IPv4 only by default (expand if you need IPv6)

 ### Origin
 1) Apply `infra/nftables/origin.nft`.